-Development and redevelopment shall be defined according to F.S. §380.04, as follows:
+Development and redevelopment shall mean the following, generally in accordance with F.S. §380.04:

-- (a) Development means the carrying out of any building or mining operation or the making of any material change in the use or appearance of any structure or land and the dividing of land into three or more parcels. - (b) The following activities or uses shall be taken for the purposes of this chapter to involve development, as defined in this section: - (1) A reconstruction, alteration of the size or material change in the external appearance of a structure on land. - (2) A change in the intensity of use of land, such as an increase in the number of dwelling units in a structure or on land or a material increase in the number of businesses, manufacturing establishments, offices or dwelling units in a structure or on land. - (3) Alteration of a shore or bank of a seacoast, river, stream, lake, pond or canal, including any coastal construction, as defined in F.S. § 161.021. - (4) Commencement of drilling (except to obtain soil samples), mining or excavation on a parcel of land.
+- (a) Development means the carrying out of any building or mining operation or the making of any material change in the use or appearance of any structure or land and the dividing of land into three or more parcels. - (b) The following activities or uses shall be taken for the purposes of this chapter to involve development, as defined in this section: - (1) A reconstruction, alteration of the size or material change in the external appearance of a structure on land. - (2) A change in the intensity of use of land, such as an increase in the number of dwelling units in a structure or on land or a material increase in the number of businesses, manufacturing establishments, offices or dwelling units in a structure or on land. - (3) Alteration of a shore or bank of a seacoast, river, stream, lake, pond or canal, including any coastal construction, as defined in F.S. § 161.021. - (4) Commencement of drilling (except to obtain soil samples), mining or excavation on a parcel of land. - (5) Demolition of a structure. - (6) Clearing of Land as an adjunct of construction. - (7) Deposit of refuse, solid or liquid waste or fill on a parcel of land.

-- (5) Demolition of a structure. - (6) Clearing of Land as an adjunct of construction. - (7) Deposit of refuse, solid or liquid waste or fill on a parcel of land. - (c) The following operations or uses shall not be taken for the purposes of this chapter to involve development as defined in this section: - (1) Work by highway or road agency or railroad company for the maintenance or improvement of a road or railroad track, if the work is carried out on land within the boundaries of the right-of-way. - (2) Work by a utility and/or other person engaged in the distribution or transmission of gas or water, for the purpose of inspecting, repairing, renewing or construction on established rights-of-way, any sewers, mains, pipes, cables, utility tunnels, power lines, towers, poles, tracks or the like.
-This provision conveys no property interest and does not eliminate any applicable notice requirements to affected land owners. - (3) Work for maintenance, renewal, improvement or alteration of any structure, if the work affects only the interior or the color of the structure or the decoration of the exterior of the structure. - (4) The use of any structure or land devoted to dwelling uses for any purpose customarily incidental to enjoyment of the dwelling. - (5) The use of any land for the purpose of growing plants, crops, trees, and other agricultural or forestry products; raising livestock; or for other agricultural purposes. - (6) A change in use of land or structure from a use within a class specified in an ordinance or rule to another use in the same class. - (7) A change in the ownership or form of ownership of any parcel or structure. - (8) The creation or termination of rights of access, riparian rights, easements, covenants concerning development of land or other rights in land.
+(c) The following operations or uses shall not be taken for the purposes of this chapter to involve development as defined in this section:

+- (1) Work by highway or road agency or railroad company for the maintenance or improvement of a road or railroad track, if the work is carried out on land within the boundaries of the right-of-way. - (2) Work by a utility and/or other person engaged in the distribution or transmission of gas or water, for the purpose of inspecting, repairing, renewing or construction on established rights-of-way, any sewers, mains, pipes, cables, utility tunnels, power lines, towers, poles, tracks or the like.
+This provision conveys no property interest and does not eliminate any applicable notice requirements to affected land owners. - (3) Work for maintenance, renewal, improvement or alteration of any structure, if the work affects only the interior or the color of the structure or the decoration of the exterior of the structure. - (4) The use of any structure or land devoted to dwelling uses for any purpose customarily incidental to enjoyment of the dwelling. - (5) A change in the ownership or form of ownership of any parcel or structure. - (6) The creation or termination of rights of access, riparian rights, easements, covenants concerning development of land or other rights in land.